lucidrains/rvq-vae-gpt/README.md

 My attempts at applying <a href="https://github.com/lucidrains/audiolm-pytorch/blob/main/audiolm_pytorch/soundstream.py">Soundstream</a> design on learned tokenization of text and then applying a <a href="https://github.com/lucidrains/RQ-Transformer/blob/main/rq_transformer/hierarchical_causal_transformer.py">hierarchical transformer</a> to text generation.

+The Soundstream will be modified to use all local attention.
+Experiments will compare VQ, RVQ, and also multi-headed VQ

 ## Citations

 ```bibtex